 Countries should take steps to promote effective supervision or monitoring.
-A "one-size-fits-all" approach would be inconsistent with the proper implementation of a risk-based approach as stipulated under Recommendation 1 of the FATF Standards.
+A "onesize-fits-all" approach would be inconsistent with the proper implementation of a riskbased approach as stipulated under Recommendation 1 of the FATF Standards.
 In practice, countries should be able to demonstrate that risk-based measures apply to NPOs at risk of terrorist financing abuse.
 It is also possible that existing regulatory or other measures may already sufficiently address the current terrorist financing risk to the NPOs in a jurisdiction, although terrorist financing risks to the sector should be periodically reviewed.
-Appropriate authorities should monitor the compliance of NPOs with the requirements of this Recommendation, including the risk-based measures being applied to them.22 Appropriate authorities should be able to apply effective, proportionate and dissuasive sanctions for violations by NPOs or persons acting on behalf of these NPOs.23 The following are some examples of measures that could be applied to NPOs, in whole or in part, depending on the risks identified:
+Appropriate authorities should monitor the compliance of NPOs with the requirements of this Recommendation, including the risk-based measures being applied to them.26 Appropriate authorities should be able to apply effective, proportionate and dissuasive sanctions for violations by NPOs or persons acting on behalf of these NPOs.27 The following are some examples of measures that could be applied to NPOs, in whole or in part, depending on the risks identified:

 - (i) NPOs could be required to license or register.
-This information should be available to competent authorities and encouraged to be available to the public.24 - (ii) NPOs could be required to maintain information on: (1) the purpose and objectives of their stated activities; and (2) the identity of the person(s) who own, control or direct their activities, including senior officers, board members and trustees.
-This information could be publicly available either directly from the NPO or through appropriate authorities. - (iii) NPOs could be required to issue annual financial statements that provide detailed breakdowns of incomes and expenditures. - (iv) NPOs could be required to have appropriate controls in place to ensure that all funds are fully accounted for, and are spent in a manner that is consistent with the purpose and objectives of the NPO's stated activities. - (v) NPOs could be required to take reasonable measures to confirm the identity, credentials and good standing of beneficiaries25 and associate NPOs and that
+This information should be available to competent authorities and encouraged to be available to the public.28 - (ii) NPOs could be required to maintain information on: (1) the purpose and objectives of their stated activities; and (2) the identity of the person(s) who own, control or direct their activities, including senior officers, board members and trustees.
+This information could be publicly available either directly from the NPO or through appropriate authorities. - (iii) NPOs could be required to issue annual financial statements that provide detailed breakdowns of incomes and expenditures. - (iv) NPOs could be required to have appropriate controls in place to ensure that all funds are fully accounted for, and are spent in a manner that is consistent with the purpose and objectives of the NPO's stated activities.

-In this context, rules and regulations may include rules and standards applied by self-regulatory organisations and accrediting institutions.
+26 In this context, rules and regulations may include rules and standards applied by self-regulatory organisations and accrediting institutions.

-The range of such sanctions might include freezing of accounts, removal of trustees, fines, de-certification, delicensing and de-registration.
+27 The range of such sanctions might include freezing of accounts, removal of trustees, fines, decertification, de-licensing and de-registration.
 This should not preclude parallel civil, administrative or criminal proceedings with respect to NPOs or persons acting on their behalf where appropriate.

-Specific licensing or registration requirements for counter terrorist financing purposes are not necessary.
+28 Specific licensing or registration requirements for counter terrorist financing purposes are not necessary.
 For example, in some countries, NPOs are already registered with tax authorities and monitored in the context of qualifying for favourable tax treatment (such as tax credits or tax exemptions).